chandrakanth17/new-docs.gocd.org/content/gocd_on_kubernetes/gocd_helm_chart/setup_and_configuration.md

 ---
 title: Setup and configuration
+bookshowtoc: false
 ---
-Getting Started with GoCD on Kubernetes</h2>
+## Getting Started with GoCD on Kubernetes

-Step 1: Setup and Configuration
+### Step 1: Setup and Configuration